Sean0203/Sean0203/README.md

 ### Hi! 👋 I'm Sean

-I'm a student at the University Technology Institute of Blagnac currently studying for a bachelor's degree in computer science specializing in application development.
+I'm a student at the University Technology Institute of Blagnac currently working on obtaining a bachelor's degree in computer science specializing in application development.

 <!--
 STRUCTURE